Overview

 What you will learn

-Through studying this programme, you will learn a range of specialist writing skills and strategies that will enable you to apply professional principles and practices to produce original writing outputs that meet the specific requirements of creative industries.
+In this programme, you will develop a range of specialist writing skills and strategies that will enable you to apply professional principles and practices to produce original writing outputs that meet the specific requirements of creative industries.

 In this programme you will learn to:

-- Apply theoretical and specialist knowledge of creative writing skills, strategies, and processes to develop and produce original outputs for a selected audience, platform or purpose.
+- Apply knowledge and skills in creative writing to develop and produce original works for a selected audience, platform or purpose.

-- Work independently or as part of a team to critically evaluate their own work and that of others.
+- Work independently and as part of a team to critically evaluate your own work and that of others.

-- Leadership and professional business practice to manage projects/briefs and maintain currency of industry knowledge in order to work within the creative writing industry.
+- Maintain currency of industry knowledge in order to work within the creative writing industry.

 Courses in this programme